johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 ### Bayesian Additive Regression Trees
 Use Bayesian Additive Regression Trees as a base learner.
 The difference in posterior distributions provides an uncertainty estimate of the treatment effect.

-Hill, J. L. (2011).
+*Hill, J. L. (2011).
 Bayesian Nonparametric Modeling for Causal Inference.
-Journal of Computational and Graphical Statistics, 20(1), 217–240. https://doi.org/10.1198/jcgs.2010.08162
+Journal of Computational and Graphical Statistics, 20(1), 217–240. https://doi.org/10.1198/jcgs.2010.08162*

 ### Treatment Residual Neural Network
 Use Neural Networks as base learner.
 Model calibration seems to be better if one base learner predicts the conditional mean for the control group, while the other predicts the residual between the observed outcome and the control base learner, i.e. the treatment effect.

-Farrell, M. H., Liang, T., & Misra, S. (2018).
+*Farrell, M. H., Liang, T., & Misra, S. (2018).
 Deep Neural Networks for Estimation and Inference: Application to Causal Effects and Other Semiparametric Estimands.
-ArXiv E-Prints, arXiv:1809.09953.
+ArXiv E-Prints, arXiv:1809.09953*

 ### DragonNet
 Under non-random treatment assignmnet, it is sufficient to correct for variables that impact the treatment assignment.
 Thus we correct for non-random treatment assignment by joint prediction of conditional means and treatment propensity in a multi-output neural network.
 We rely on the hidden representation to filter the information that is necessary to predict treatment assignment.

-Shi, C., Blei, D. M., & Veitch, V. (2019).
+*Shi, C., Blei, D. M., & Veitch, V. (2019).
 Adapting Neural Networks for the Estimation of Treatment Effects.
 ArXiv:1906.02120 [Cs, Stat].
-Retrieved from http://arxiv.org/abs/1906.02120
+Retrieved from http://arxiv.org/abs/1906.02120*

 # Treatment Effect Projection
 Use a single model in a second stage to estimate the ITE as estimated by any method above.
-The second-stage model can be a linear regression for interpretability or any single model, which then replaces multiple models used in the first stage in, for example, the k-model approach.
+The second-stage model can be a linear regression for interpretability or any single model, which then replaces multiple models used in the first stage, see k-model approach.

 ## X-learner
 In settings where the treatment and control group vary in size, we may want to emphasize the conditional mean model estimated on the larger group.